Free pattern for a basic strapless dress that can be made any length.

 Try it on the doll and pin below her butt, making sure the skirt is hanging right and that there’s enough room to get her out.

-Carry it to the sewing machine and put the needle down through that point before removing the pin, then smooth the back of the skirt down from there and sew down that seam.
+Carry it to the sewing machine and put the needle down through that point before removing the pin, then smooth the back of the skirt down from there and stitch down that seam to the bottom.